 We make this sauce the exact same way we would make any traditional cheese sauce… right in the pan, no blending required.

 You make the roux just like you normally would.
 Add the butter, arrowroot starch, whisk whisk whisk.
 Then add the milk, all the spices, and the nutritional yeast.
-Let it thicken up, and boom!
-CHEESE SAUCE.
+Let it thicken up, and you have CHEESE SAUCE.

 Add your pasta, stir, and you’re golden.

-If you feel sassy that day, you can add some vegan parm on top and pop it under the broiler for a couple of minutes to get it brown and crispy on top.
+If you feel fancy, you can add some vegan parmesan on top and pop it under the broiler for a couple of minutes to get it brown and crispy on top.

 Okay who am I kidding, this step is non-negotiable.
 You NEED the crispy top.